-○ ○ 4.
+O 4.
 Slide the hinges and elevator into position on the stabilizer.
 Align the end of the elevator with the end of the stabilizer.
-Remove the T-pins to position the elevator as close to the stabilizer as possible, eliminating the gap between the two.
+Remove the T-pins to position the elevator as close to the stabilizer as possible while maintaining proper hinge gap for adequate throw.
 Saturate each hinge, top and bottom, with thin CA.